 Our favorites are spaghetti squash and of course broccoli & cauliflower!
 Broccoli & cauliflower are amazing as a side dish casserole, in soups or roasted, in fact I can’t think of a single way I don’t love cauliflower.
 This recipe is definitely one of my favorites!

 While they’re clearly not potatoes, there’s a reason people often refer to them as fauxtatoes!
-They can easily take place of mashed potatoes to serve with almost any dish!
+These “mashed cauliflower potatoes” can easily take place of mashed potatoes to serve with almost any dish!
 I love them with gravy or even just on their own.

 The texture is similar to a mashed potato but much less starchy and they do have a very mild cauliflower flavor (obviously).
 They’re naturally low carb and they’re rich and creamy.